sebas-gallego/swift-rest-GET/README.md

-# Consumo de API REST-GET en iOS Swift
+# Request API REST-GET en iOS Swift

 I present a very simple App where a rest service is consumed through the GET method and the information obtained is presented in our main view.